 It varies from person to person, depending on your hair and skin colour.
 During your free consultation, our laser care nurse will be able to tell you more accurately but on average you’ll need a minimum of 6 treatments.
 Once the initial treatment period is complete you may have to come back occasionally for a top up.

 How long does each treatment take?

 It depends on the size of the area to be treated.
-Again, during your consultation your practitioner will be able to tell you more accurately, but to give you an idea, a small area such as the upper lip would take about 30 minutes, The actual lasering is 3-5 minutes.
+Again, during your consultation your laser care nurse will be able to tell you more accurately, but to give you an idea, a small area such as the upper lip would take about 15 minutes, the actual lasering is 3-5 minutes.
 Please see this video which explains what happens during a laser hair removal treatment.

 Can I still remove hair between treatments?

 Yes, you can shave or trim hair.
 However, you shouldn’t pluck, use depilatory creams (unless discussed with your practitioner), or wax as these remove hair from within the follicle.

 What precautions do I need to take before treatment?